Safety

 Sailing canoe Bufflehead, hull Good freeboard, full ends, a deck which sheds spray easily and a high cockpit coaming help to keep the boat dry in bigger waves.
 A dry boat is as safe as a cork on the water.

-Hugh Horton, the Designer of Bufflehead, has written that wider boats are usually safer.
+Hugh Horton, the Designer of the Buffleheadsailing canoe, has written that wider boats are usually safer.

 Safety-related components

-All components of the Bufflehead sailing canoe are easy to handle in stronger wind and waves.
-Important features:
+Our sailing canoes are easy to handle in stronger wind and waves.
+Other important features:

 Practice regularly!